Snoring is more than an annoyance – your health may be at risk!

-When’s the last time someone said they actually enjoy the sound of snoring?
+When’s the last time someone said they enjoyed the sound of snoring?
 What’s snoring besides an obnoxious sound?
 How does it happen and how can it be prevented?
-Snoring – that annoying habit you might not know you have – but it might be affecting your health and interfering with yours and your partner’s sleep.
+Snoring – that annoying habit you might not know you have – might be affecting your health and interfering with yours and your partner’s sleep.

 The definition of snoring